corbtastik/atlas-osb/README.md

 Ok let's get a bit of manual config taken care of.
 Head over to Atlas and generate an API Key for the Atlas Service Broker to use.

 * Atlas > Project > Access Management > API Key
-* Whitelist your IP on the API Key (on full K8s whitelist worker nodes)
+* Whitelist your IP on the API Key (on full K8s whitelist each worker node)
 * Your ProjectId is @ Atlas > Project > Settings
 * Configure the `PRIVATE-KEY`, `PUBLIC-KEY` and `PROJECT-ID` in `atlas-apikey.yml`.